Problems where you live

 Pheby and Co Solicitors and Keyhouse also offer legal advice – see here for details.

-The CAB run a Housing Debt Project which can help if you’re in danger of losing your home because of rent arrears or debt problems.
-You can refer yourself or ask a worker at e.g. Castlegate to refer you.
+Citizens Advice York (CAB) run a Housing Debt Project which can help if you’re in danger of losing your home because of rent arrears or debt problems.

 Being taken to court?

 If your landlord is taking you to court to get you out of your home (eviction or repossession) there is usually an independent and free housing adviser from Keyhouse at York County Court on housing possession days.
-It is best to get advice beforehand from Castlegate, CAB or Key House to make sure you have support at the hearing.
+It is best to get advice beforehand from Citizens Advice York (CAB) or Key House to make sure you have support at the hearing.
 Arrive in good time and take all paperwork you have been sent.